oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

 ![Navigate to Lab](./images/navigate-to-lab-repository.png)

 Since the lab will require you to make changes to the code, you will need to have a fork of the lab.
-To fork,
+To fork the lab repository:
 1. Click on the Fork button at the top right.
 2. Select your account as the owner and keep the repository name the same.
 3. Deselect `Copy the main branch only` (as the lab-related files exist only in another branch)